BramvdnHeuvel/Batteryboys/README.md

 ### Oplossingen voor pijnpunten in case
 Een issue in het differentiaalevolutiealgoritme was dat de scorefunctie in een willekeurige volgorde de huizen zou verdelen over de batterijen.
 Dit zou niet uitmaken voor verdelingen waarin alle huizen passen, maar maakt wel degelijk uit als niet alle huizen passen.
 Echter bleek dit vooral een negatief effect te hebben, omdat bijna correcte antwoorden als foutief genoteerd konden worden.
 Om deze reden is de score niet niet-deterministisch.
+We also had some troubles compiling the hill-climber, but that was more to blame on the programming skills.
+The tech-assistents and the leader of the group, Bram, gave us some advise and now we think it works!
+Because the hill-climber needs a solution to begin with, we first need to run a first_fit algorithm to get a start.

 ###### Auteurs (Authors): Bram van den Heuvel, Wiebe Jelsma en Max Baneke.